 Pressure, temperature and level measurement indicators must withstand high temperatures, aggressive cleaners, and extreme pressures.
 Failure to do so can lead to costly issues, such as off-quality product and batch loss.
 In these tough applications, pressure instrumentation is isolated from the process media by a diaphragm seal to prevent exposure to non-hygienic conditions.
 In seal assemblies, the process pressure is transmitted across a thin metallic diaphragm, and the system-fill fluid then engages the movement of the pressure indicator to provide a reading.
-However, with repeated exposure to extreme conditions the diaphragm foil can be damaged overtime and fail.
+However, with repeated exposure to extreme conditions, the diaphragm foil can be damaged over time, leading to a failure.
 Should this happen, the system-fill fluid can potentially contaminate the process media.

 Preventing Process Contamination: WIKA’s Diaphragm Monitoring System

 As you can see in the animation of the Diaphragm Monitoring System above, the vacuum is monitored with a pressure gauge, pressure switch, or pressure transmitter.
-If for any reason, the primary diaphragm fails, the vacuum is compromised, and the monitoring system alerts you by giving a visual, acoustic or electrical warning.
+If, for any reason, the primary diaphragm fails, the vacuum is compromised, and the monitoring system alerts you by giving a visual, acoustic or electrical warning.
 You know exactly when it happens.
 And since the secondary diaphragm still works properly, process integrity is not affected.
 You avoid costly delays as well as the time spent determining which batches need to be quarantined or discarded.

 Also, there is no need to stop the process immediately to make repairs.
 The patented Diaphragm Monitoring System is another example of WIKA’s solution-driven commitment to develop innovative technologies that support the needs of sanitary applications in the biotech, pharmaceutical, cosmetics, and food and beverage industries.